bane9/doomgeneric-em/README.md

 }
 ```

-# sound
-Sound is much harder to implement!
-If you need sound, take a look at SDL port.
-It fully supports sound and music!
-Where to start?
-Define FEATURE_SOUND, assign DG_sound_module and DG_music_module.

 # platforms
 Ported platforms include Windows, X11, SDL, emscripten.
 Just look at (doomgeneric_win.c, doomgeneric_xlib.c, doomgeneric_sdl.c).
 Makefiles provided for each platform.